-Find out where to pick up a print copy of The Beacon by checking our Distribution List
+Find out where to pick up a print copy of The Bullseye by checking our Distribution List

 Over the Nevada Test and Training Range, aircraft from all over the globe blast through the Nevada sky in a simulated war scenario.
 In the exercise, called Red Flag, units test their abilities against some of the military’s premier aircraft while also receiving some of the best training offered in the world.

 The mission of the U.S. Air Force Warfare Center is to develop innovative leaders and full spectrum capabilities through responsive, realistic and relevant testing, tactics development, and advanced training across all levels of war.
 Blue Flag is a key exercise in helping to prepare leaders and achieve the overall USAFWC mission.

 During combat, an Airman’s job is to create effects on the battlefield to support the commander’s intent and his nation’s strategic objectives — simultaneously balancing aggressiveness with restraint.